AgniprabhaGanguly/Asteroids-Project-C-Programming-for-Unity-Game-Development-/README.md

 ## Iteration 9:
 - Bullets no longer screen wrap
-- Power ups is now a resource, user can choose when to use it.
+- Power ups are now a resource, users can choose when to use them.
-- added incremental difficulty as time passes which increases spawn rate and speed of asteroids.
+- added incremental difficulty as time passes, which increases the  spawn rate and speed of asteroids.

+## Final Iteration:
+- Changed background to lean more into dark theme
+- Added UI elements: Added main menu & game over screens.
+Added various UI buttons.
+Taken from a free-to-use asset pack.
+- Credits of asset pack: https://free-game-assets.itch.io/free-space-shooter-game-user-interface

 ## Features (Final Version)